Consequences for late or non-filing of tax returns

 The payment will be processed after 3 working days.

-Legal actions may still be taken against you if you do not file the outstanding tax return after paying the composition amount.
+Legal actions may still be taken against your club/association if you do not file the outstanding tax return after paying the composition amount.
 The payment made will be used to settle any unpaid tax.

 Appealing for waiver of composition amount